ivan-zapreev/Distributed-Translation-Infrastructure/README.md

 USAGE: --------------------------------------------------------
 <...>
 ```
 In the first seven lines we see information loaded from the configuration file.
 Further, the LM, TM, and RM, models are loaded and the information thereof is provided.
-Note that for less output one can simply run `bpbd-server -c ../data/default-1-10.000.cfg`.

 There is a few important things to note about the configuration file at the moment: